rappegroup/opium-docs/docs/source/introduction.rst

 Running the commands should generate at least two files:

-* ``h.log`` - log file that contains all of the output from the commands and indicates any errors or warnings
+* ``h.log`` - Contains all of the output from the commands and indicates any errors or warnings
-* ``h.rpt`` - Report file that offers information on the pseudopotential
+* ``h.rpt`` - Offers a quick summary report of the pseudopotential properties

 For this simple calculation, there should be no issues with that would be reflected in the log file.
 Then examine the pseudopotential section on the report file.